What's the latest on the Liben Lark? Simon Wootton, Senior Conservation Scientist, gives us an update on what's happening next on the plains.

-The great news is that the RSPB now has secured more funding from the IUCN Rapid Action Grants so this work can continue for another year.
+The great news is that with the support of IUCN Save Our Species, co-funded by the European Union, this work can continue for another year.
 There is a longer-term plan to secure funding to work with the communities to understand why the kallos fell into disrepair, repair the fence lines, and convey the value of Liben Larks to tourist boards.

 This combination of short- and long-term action can create a truly harmonious future for the lark – one where they and the pastoralists can live side-by-side.
 There’s still very real hope that, in another eleven years’ time, we can look back at that BBC article and breathe a sigh of relief that the Liben Lark is still with us.

 This publication was produced with the financial support of the European Union through IUCN Save Our Species.
 Its contents are the sole responsibility of the RSPB and do not necessarily reflect the views of IUCN or the European Union.

 Would you like to be kept up to date with our latest science news?
 Email with the heading 'enewsletter' to be added to our quarterly enewsletter.